kaol/heist-tutorial/tutorial.md

 Heist is an HTML or XML templating library.
 It comes as default with Snap Haskell web framework and I'll cover using Heist in that context.

-I won't be talking about interpreted Heist.
-I don't personally see any reason for using it and this tutorial assumes no familiarity with it.
+I won't be talking about interpreted Heist and this tutorial assumes no familiarity with it.

 On a high level, Heist allows writing templates using plain HTML and XML and mixing in splices in there.
 Splices are mapped to Haskell